-Using duration reports to manage service level agreements
+Managing service level agreements

 If you’ve SLAs with your customers, your customers expect you to uphold them.
 With this first duration report (see below), you can see how long it takes before a customer’s request has its status changed for the first time.
 You can see the maximum duration times of requests per percentile.
 With this percentile, you can verify that you’re responding within the required time according to the SLA.
 For example, you can check that 90 percent of your customer’s requests have a response within X time.

 What about requests that fall outside of that 90 percent?
 When you click through the requests that didn’t have an adequate response time, you can see what these calls have in common and a potential bottleneck becomes clear.